qtm-iisc/QuantumMASALA/INSTALL.md

 # Installation Instructions for QuantumMASALA

 These installation instructions require `conda`.
-I you don't have a functioning `conda` installation, we recommend installing it by following these quick-install instructions: https://docs.conda.io/projects/miniconda/en/latest/#quick-command-line-install
+If you don't have a functioning `conda` installation, we recommend installing it by following these quick-install instructions: https://docs.conda.io/projects/miniconda/en/latest/#quick-command-line-install